On Trading American Put Options with Interactive Volatility

 for given price levels $a$.
-The reason for freezing the price at $\tau_{s_0}+T$ is that this time span is considered the time horizon of the trade.
+The reason for freezing the price at $\tau_{s_0}+T$ is that this time span is considered the time horizon of the trade: the trader wants to be out once the market's volatility has dropped back to normal.
 Studying a \underline{perpetual} American put under this model easily reveals that the put should be optimally exercised at the random time $\tau_{s_0}+T$, latest---see Remark \ref{discount}(ii). \item[(ii)] The notation $s_0\ll s$ is used to emphasise that the difference $s-s_0$ between the present price of the asset and the critical level should be chosen big enough.
 The size of $s-s_0$ determines the strength of the market's drop which causes the regime change from volatility $\sigma_0$ to $\sigma_1$ according to the leverage effect. \item[(iii)] A reasonable choice for $\sigma_0$ would be the implied volatility at present time of the \underline{traded} American put the trader wants to long.
 Now recall that

 is assumed to hold for $t\in[0,\tau_{s_0})$.
 Hence, for fixed $\sigma_0$, the choice of $\mu_0$ determines the distribution of the hitting time $\tau_{s_0}$.
 To meet the preferences of the trader of a market-fall in the near future, $\mu_0$ should be chosen sufficiently small to decrease the probability of large values of $\tau_{s_0}$.
 But, the trader should also analyse the optimal stopping problem for larger values of $\mu_0$, that is, they should analyse their position under the assumption they are wrong and the probability of a market-fall in the near future is rather small. \item[(iv)] For $t\in[\tau_{s_0},\tau_{s_0}+T)$, which is the final period of the trade, the trader assumes